-The passages above are just the claims that are recorded in the book of Matthew; the other gospels have similar passages.
-Jesus said repeatedly that He was going to be crucified and would then rise again.
+The passages above are all from the gospel of Matthew; the other gospels have similar passages.
+Jesus said repeatedly that He was going to be crucified and then rise again.
 In fact, He staked His proof of being the Messiah on it:

-Matthew 12:38: "Then certain of the scribes and of the Pharisees answered, saying, Master, we would see a sign from thee.

-39 But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas: 40 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth."
+Matthew 12:38-40: "Then certain of the scribes and of the Pharisees answered, saying, Master, we would see a sign from thee.
+But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas: For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth."